VolmitSoftware/docs/wormholes/01-installation-configuration.md

 1. Place the shaded jar in `plugins/`.
 2. Start the server.
 Wormholes creates the data folder and writes `config/wormholes.toml` if missing.
 3. Edit `plugins/Wormholes/config/wormholes.toml`.
 Unsupported or schema-less files are rejected; `schema = 2` is required.
 4. Apply config changes with `/wormholes reload` or the config file watcher.
-Direct edits to `languages/*.toml` require `/wormholes reload` (or a config change); Dimensional Doors pack/registry changes require a full server restart (see [Dimensional Doors](/wormholes/07-dimensional-doors)).
+Direct edits to `languages/*.toml` require `/wormholes reload` (or a config change); Dimensional Doors pack/registry changes require a full server restart (see [07 - Dimensional Doors](/wormholes/07-dimensional-doors)).

 ## Data folder layout